 The Electronic Stethoscope

-One of the most advanced stethoscopes available is the electronic stethoscope.
+One of the most advanced stethoscopes available is the electronic stethoscope, sometimes called an amplifying stethoscope.
 This article is designed to help you choose the best electronic stethoscope for your needs.

 Here are some characteristics of an electronic stethoscope…